 This chapter covers: life zones (habitable zones), types of stars to focus on in

 the search for suitable planets, characteristics of life, evolution by natural selection, working definitions of life, the kind of

 planet where we think life would likely arise, bio-markers in exoplanet spectra, and finally the frequencies we

 use in the Search for Extra-Terrestrial Intelligence (S.E.T.I.).
-Updates include expanded discussion on the characteristics of life, new material on working definitions of life, evolution by natural selection, looking for habitable free floater exoplanets, updates on planets in multiple-star systems (including Alpha Centauri).
+Updates for 2013 hardcopy include expanded discussion on the characteristics of life, new material on working definitions of life, evolution by natural selection, looking for habitable free floater exoplanets, updates on planets in multiple-star systems (including Alpha Centauri).

 Angular Momentum in Astronomy.